prathyusha1231/datasheet-for-dataset-template/datasheet-for-dataset-template.md

 ### Have any third parties imposed IP-based or other restrictions on the data associated with the instances?

 No third-party restrictions on the dataset have been mentioned.
-The data is curated from publicly available sources.

 ### Do any export controls or other regulatory restrictions apply to the dataset or to individual instances?